NovaPigeon/Compnet_lab_netstack/README.md

 ### 1.1 Writing Task 1(WT1)

-> Open trace.pcap with Wireshark.
-First set filter to eth.src == 6a:15:0a:ba:9b:7c to only reserve Ethernet frames with source address 6a:15:0a:ba:9b:7c.
+> Open `trace.pcap` with Wireshark.
+First set filter to `eth.src == 6a:15:0a:ba:9b:7c` to only reserve Ethernet frames with source address `6a:15:0a:ba:9b:7c`.
 Find the third frame in the filtered results and answer the following questions.
 >
 > 1. How many frames are there in the filtered results?
 (Hint: see the status bar)
 > 2. What is the destination address of this Ethernet frame and what makes this address special?
-> 3. What is the 71th byte (count from 0) of this frame?
+> 3. What is the `71th` byte (count from 0) of this frame?

 The third frame in the filtered results is: